CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

       directly or indirectly on that file.

       When used with --tree, turns off eliding to show a complete tree.
+  --all-toolchains
+      Normally only inputs in the default toolchain will be included.
+      This switch will turn on matching all toolchains.

+      For example, a file is in a target might be compiled twice: once in the default toolchain and once in a secondary one.
+Without this flag, only the default toolchain one will be matched by wildcards.
+With this flag, both will be matched.

   --as=(buildfile|label|output)
       How to print targets.